 As indicated in 2.1 Appointment to the Faculty, faculty roles and assignments may change over time, and evaluation will reflect the changing faculty roles.
-Faculty performance is reviewed in the three following areas: teaching, scholarship, service.
+Faculty performance is reviewed in the three following areas: teaching (or academic librarianship in the case of library faculty), scholarship, service.
 In each area, faculty members are expected to enhance and expand their capacities for significant achievement over the course of their careers at Belmont University.

 Faculty evaluation takes place in various contexts for various distinct purposes.
 Faculty members are evaluated each year within colleges for performance-based pay.
 In addition, all tenure-track faculty members in their first, third and fifth year of full time employment shall be evaluated by their direct supervisor, their dean, and, when appropriate, the Provost.
 If a faculty member is hired with some credit toward tenure, the year in which these reviews occur may be adjusted to ensure there is a review meeting with the Provost at the midpoint of the time between their initial appointment and their first eligibility to apply for tenure.
-Faculty members are evaluated at the time of tenure and promotion by the University Tenure, Promotion and Leaves Committee.
+Faculty members are evaluated at the time of tenure and promotion by the Tenure and Promotion Committee.

 A faculty member must consult his/her department chair and/or dean about the specific methods employed in the applicable college for annual evaluations.
 Faculty members are advised that some administrative subjectivity and judgment enter into the evaluation process.
-At the periodic times of review for faculty (e.g., the one/three/five-year evaluations), the faculty member's Dean should inform the faculty member how he/she is progressing toward the goals of outstanding work in the areas of teaching, scholarship, and service to the university.
+At the periodic times of review for faculty (e.g., the one/three/five-year evaluations), the faculty member's Dean should inform the faculty member how he/she is progressing toward the goals of outstanding work in the areas of teaching (or academic librarianship in the case of library faculty), scholarship, and service to the university.
 An outcome of these review interviews should be a written document from the Dean.
 This document should be dated, signed and provided to the faculty member for use in their Tenure and Promotion materials.